water heater working

 In this article, you will learn the water heater working principle, its types, components, advantages and disadvantages, practical applications, and troubleshooting methods.
 The goal is to explain the concept in simple language so beginners and professionals can clearly understand how water heaters operate.

-2. What is a Water Heater?
+2. What Is a Water Heater?
+Complete Definition, Working, and Practical Example (2026)

 Simple Explanation